My dog’s stomach is gurgling very loudly, is it serious?

 Most of the time it’s nothing to worry about and it is because your dog eats too quickly and will ingest excess air.

-It is possible to fix many of the issues that cause the gurgling yourself by altering your dog’s diet and improving their digestive health with natural homeopathic products such as Homeoanimal’s Gastropet.
+It is possible to fix many of the issues that’s trigger your dogs stomach into making noises yourself by altering their diet.
+You can improve your dog’s digestive health with natural homeopathic products such as Homeoanimal’s Gastropet.

 But pay close attention to your pooch’s behavior and body language – if the gurgling is accompanied by other symptoms such as lethargy or excessive drooling, take them in for an examination with their veterinarian without delay.